guanyu-gerry-tao/2025-exercises/README.md

 # 2025-exercises
-🧑‍💻This repository documents my early coding journey as I started learning programming.
+🧑‍💻This repository documents my early coding journey in 2025, the year I start learning programing.
 It includes my first practice projects, basic exercises, and initial explorations in coding.

 ## 📝About